oracle-samples/oracle-db-examples/java/jdbc/SpringSharding/README.md

 This project demonstrates the use of the latest sharding [feature](https://github.com/spring-projects/spring-framework/pull/31506) in Spring Framework with the Oracle Database.
 The feature is about supporting direct routing to sharded databases.

+The demo project is a web service that manages user notes.
+Documentation for the service endpoints is provided in [api.yaml](./api.yaml).

-This version uses Spring Data JPA (Hibernates), for data access.
+The project contains two versions, one that uses Spring Data JPA (Hibernates) for data access, and a second one that uses Spring JDBC (JdbcTemplate).

 You can use the datasource configurations provided in this project as a template for setting up the sharding feature in your own projects.